cledmonds/cledmonds.github.io/_pages/teaching.md

 ---

 ### Current Teaching

+##### Undergraduate Teaching

+In 2026, I'll be a lecturer on the following courses:
+- Object Oriented Programming (CITS2005)
+- Computational Thinking with Python (CITS1401)

+##### Honours Projects

+If you are a UWA honours student interested in doing a project on formal verification (e.g., verifying something in an interactive proof assistant, or building tooling to support the use of such software), please feel free to get in touch!
+See the honours course project website for possible projects (coming soon!).

+##### PhD

+If you are interested in doing a PhD in formal verification, it'd be great to hear from you!
+FIRST READ [THIS ADVICE](/prospectivephd).

+##### ANU Logic Summer School

+I will be a Lecturer at the [ANU Logic Summer School](https://comp.anu.edu.au/lss/) in December 2025.
+Course web page coming soon!

+### Past Teaching

+##### University of Sheffield

-At Sheffield, I've been a Teaching Assistant for the following courses:
+I was a Teaching Assistant for the following courses:
 - Software Hut (capstone software engineering group project)
 - Logic (also guest lecturer)

-I was also a lecturer at the Midlands Graduate School in 2025, see the course web page [here](/mgs2025).

-### Past Teaching
+##### Cambridge University

-At Cambridge, I supervised (i.e. small group tutoring) for four colleges on a number of different courses:
+I supervised (i.e. small group tutoring) for four colleges on a number of different courses:
 - IB Logic and Proof (Lent 2020/2022/2023)
 - IA Discrete Mathematics (Michaelmas 2020/2021, Lent 2020/2021/2022)
 - IA Algorithms (Lent 2021)